trelkins3/pig_latin/README.md

 # pig_latin
-C++ Pig Latin Translator
+A little command line translator for pig latin.

+Ostensibly public proof that I can code in C++

-In my junior year of high school the final project was to create a program that could take in phrases and output them as pig latin.
-The assignment ended up being extra credit, and despite spending several extra class periods of time trying to finish it I was unable to wrap my brain around it and complete the project.
+_In my junior year of high school I took an introductory level programming class.
+The final project was to create a program that could take in phrases and output them as pig latin.
+The assignment ended up being extra credit, and despite spending several extra class periods of time trying to finish it I was unable to wrap my brain around it and complete the project. strtok, strings, and character comparisons and manipulation appeared to have gotten the better of me.

-Fast forward 8 years, 1 college degree, and almost 2 years in industry later and I have conceived of a solution. strtok is the tool of the devil.
-16 year old me: read it and weep in awe at my brilliance (and/or basic comprehension of C++).
+Fast forward 8 years, 1 college degree, and 2 years in industry later and I have conceived of a solution.
+Read it and weep.

+strtok is the tool of the devil._